pocl/pocl/doc/sphinx/source/env_variables.rst

  Defaults to 1.
 If set to 0, pocl will not install the SIGFPE handler.
  See :ref:`sigfpe-handler`

+- **POCL_STARTUP_DELAY**

+  Default 0.
+If set to an integer N > 0, libpocl will make a pause of N seconds once, when it's loading.
+Useful e.g. to set up a LTTNG tracing session.

 - **POCL_TRACE_EVENT**, **POCL_TRACE_EVENT_OPT** and **POCL_TRACE_EVENT_FILTER**

  If POCL_TRACE_EVENT is set to some tracer name, then all events